Little-White-PD/ITP4716MLabDemo/README.md

 # Movements and Rotations🚶‍🏃‍
 4 Players and NPCs' movements
-Like Walking and Running
+Like Walking and Running.
 4 Players and NPCs' rotations
-360° rotations
+360° rotations.

 # Jumps
 4 Players' Jumps